lanmarc77/esp-audio-book-player/README.md

 | 24kbit/s amr 16000 khz               | 75%  | 52ma   |
 | any file from before                 | 100% | ~105mA |

 At high volumes the energy needed by the speaker dominates the current consumption.
 Also the current is not very stable and highly depends on the content that is actually played.
 The volume setting actually follows an x⁴ curve for translating % into power to fit our hearing.
 Depending on play speed settings the current consumption rises.
 This is due to the fact that more data needs to be handled and the CPU frequency is stepped up.
 Approximately 2mA per 0.1 step speed up.

-An 18650 battery with 2500mAh will most certainly hold 50hrs assuming average volume levels between 50%...75%.
+Real life tests resulted in a runtime of 54hrs:05mins playing 24kbit/s amr audio on QKZ AK6 earphones at 50% volume with a Murata / Sony Konion US18650VTC5D 2800mAh battery on firmware v00.00.08 (normal speed, no equalizer).
+A full charge after this test took 5hrs:15mins.

 # UI and player navigation
 The following sub chapters explain the states of the player and the different menus or screens the player shows.
 You might want to watch the videos above for a shorter introduction.

 ## The rotary encoder
 The only input device is a rotary encoder with a button.
-It currently supports the following actions:
+They are usually used as:

 - rotation for number, time and volume selections, speed of rotation in most menus increases the step size of the setup unit
 - short click usually used for ok
-- long click usually used as cancel or back
+- long click usually used as back, stop or cancel
 - double click activates sub or special functions

 ## The players state machine
 Legend: